Best Drones for iPhone

 DJI Phantom 4 Camera Drone

 For those serious about recording epic drone footage, you simply can't beat the DJI Phantom 4.
 It includes a camera mounted on a 3-axis gimbal, capable of shooting 4K video at 30FPS, as well as 12-megapixel photos.
-The included controller has smart features such as one-touch take off and an auto return home powered by the on-board GPS.
+The included controller has smart features such as one-touch take off and an auto return home powered by the onboard GPS.

-There are also more advanced professional options such as setting GPS waypoints, so you can focus on the camera while the on-board computers handle all the flying.
-You can also use Activetrack to automatically follow a moving subject and keep it in frame, while using its Obstacle Sensing Systems to avoid crashes.
+There are also more advanced professional options such as setting GPS waypoints, so you can focus on the camera while the onboard computers handle all the flying.
+You can also use ActiveTrack to automatically follow a moving subject and keep it in the frame, while using its Obstacle Sensing Systems to avoid crashes.
 It's just a really smart, top-of-the-line drone (reflected in its price) that's great for professional videographers looking to add aerial footage to their arsenal, or hobbyists looking for one of the best pre-built drones on the market.
+Get yours for just $765 from Amazon.

 DJI Mavic Pro Camera Drone